sisrfeng/ArgWrap/README.md

 <!-- +++
 Area = "projects"
-GitHub = "vim-argwrap"
+GitHub = "vim-wrapA"
 Layout = "page"
-Tags = ["argwrap", "vim", "mit license", "vimscript"] Description = "Wrap and unwrap function arguments, lists, and dictionaries in Vim."
+Tags = ["wrapA", "vim", "mit license", "vimscript"] Description = "Wrap and unwrap function arguments, lists, and dictionaries in Vim."
 Collection = "ProjectsActive"
 +++ -->

-# Vim-ArgWrap
+# Vim-wrapA

-Vim-ArgWrap is an industrial strength argument wrapping and unwrapping extension for the Vim text editor.
+Vim-wrapA is an industrial strength argument wrapping and unwrapping extension for the Vim text editor.
 It can be used for collapsing and expanding everything from function calls to array and dictionary definitions.
 All operations are easily reversible and correctly preserve the indentation of the surrounding code.